UCSF-MS-DCC/TopoDB/README.md

 TopoDB requires Ruby version of at least 2.5.2.
 We recommend using rbenv to install and manage Ruby versions.
 [Link] (https://github.com/rbenv/rbenv)
 # Database requirements:
 TopoDB is configured to use MySQL as the database component.
 Download and install MySQL prior to installing TopoDB on your system [here](https://dev.mysql.com/downloads/).
-Open mysql and create a user and password for TopoDB to use to connect:
+Open mysql and create a user and password for TopoDB to use to connect:;
-Create a database named topo_database:
+Create a database named topo_database:;
-Give the TopoDB user account all permissions on that database:
+Give the TopoDB user account all permissions on that database:;
-TopoDB requires Ruby version 2.5.2
+TopoDB requires Ruby version 2.5.2;

 to download the application:
 git clone --branch distribution https://github.com/UCSF-MS-DCC/TopoDB